willcodeustak/Cardlytics/README.md

 A volume mount is a way to connect a folder on your actual machine to the container, so files (like exports) can be saved outside the container and persist after it closes.

-Since this project does not currently save any files (e.g., Google Sheets export is still in development), there is no need to set up a volume mount yet.
-Once export features are added, using a volume mount will ensure your data is saved on your local system.
+Since this project does not currently save any files (e.g., The Excel file functionality is broken), there is no need to set up a volume mount yet.

 ```

-Make sure your .env file (token) is configured correctly before running.
-Youll need a Token Access from eBay
+Youll need a Token Access from eBay.

 <h2> After getting lost in eBay’s Find Waldo-esque documentation on activating tokens you've finally arrived </h2>